-Building Excellence is the latest project in the long-term development of The Judd School.
-Launched in May 2015, it responds to a need to ensure the best facilities are available to allow Judd students to continue to thrive now and in the future.
+Building Excellence was the latest project in the long-term development of The Judd School.
+Launched in May 2015, it responded to a need to ensure the best facilities are available to allow Judd students to continue to thrive now and in the future.

 Phase One 2015-2016

 Phase One consisted of a much needed building for Dining and Biology, (subsequently named The Ashton Building).

 - The new dining room now enables students to eat their lunch in greater comfort.

 - It provides students with a proper break in the day; a pleasant spacious environment with time to linger.